YassineMEJRI/IAESTE-offers-web-scraper/README.md

 # How to use?
-Simply  cd into the project directory using the terminal and run this command:
+First you need to install the node dependencies.
+Simply cd into the directory using the terminal and run:

+    npm i
+After installation finishes, run the application using:

     node .
 The script will create an `internships.xlsx` file that list all scraped offers with their details, like the title, start date, expiration date, salary, link to the offer, and more.